MicrosoftDocs/ai-builder/ai-builder-docs/common-issues.md

    > [!div class="mx-imgBorder"]
    > ![Reduce parallelism in a Power Automate action.](media/too-many-requests-error-in-power-automate.gif "Reduce parallelism in a Power Automate action")

+## The result of a predict action is empty in Power Automate

+Make sure that the asynchrounous pattern is not disabled for this action.
+If it is disabled, enable it and re-try your flow.

 ## Dependency Timeout error when using a form processing model in Power Automate

 If you get a **Dependency Timeout error (_408 – DependencyTimeout_)** when executing a form processing model in Power Automate, the file you're trying to process might be too large in number of pages or file size.
 There are a few actions that can be done to improve this: